pubuyun/Notes/Biology/Enzymes.md

 *Enzymes lower the activation energy* of a reaction, so reactions can take place at lower temperatures.

-At low temp, molecules have low kinetic energy and move slowly, less collision happens, so slower rate of reaction

 ## Factors affecting enzyme rates
 - Temperature